 Civil unrest/Political tension

-Border regions with Liberia, Sierra Leone and Cote d'Ivoire: We strongly advise you not to travel to the border regions with Liberia, Sierra Leone and Cote d'Ivoire because of the continuing unstable security situation, and military and rebel activity in these regions.
-Past or ongoing conflicts in these countries have left the border areas tense, with displaced persons and refugees from neighbouring countries continuing to travel through Guinea.
+Border regions with Liberia, Sierra Leone and Cote d'Ivoire: We advise you not to travel to the border regions with Liberia, Sierra Leone and Cote d'Ivoire due to cross-border military and rebel activity and tensions between ethnic groups.
+Past conflicts in these countries have left the border areas tense, with displaced persons and refugees continuing to travel through Guinea.
 Banditry is also a risk in these border areas.

 We recommend you exercise caution with offers of unsolicited assistance, especially in airports and hotels.
 The offer may come from persons seeking an opportunity to steal luggage, purses or wallets.

-Criminals have been reported wearing military-style uniforms and carrying military weapons.
+There have been reports of criminals posing as military officials, wearing military-style uniforms and carrying military weapons.

 Power failures are frequent throughout the country and may affect security conditions, especially in large urban centres.